blaedj/emacs.d/elpa/js2-mode-readme.txt

 This JavaScript editing mode supports:

  - strict recognition of the Ecma-262 language standard
- - support for most Rhino and SpiderMonkey extensions from 1.5 to 1.8
+ - support for most Rhino and SpiderMonkey extensions from 1.5 and up
  - parsing support for ECMAScript for XML (E4X, ECMA-357)
  - accurate syntax highlighting using a recursive-descent parser
  - on-the-fly reporting of syntax errors and strict-mode warnings